Search

 Six POWs were executed on June 26th by the Japanese after they had left the camp to buy food and were caught returning to camp.
 The POWs were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
 Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.

-In the camp, the prisoners continued to die, but at a slower rate.
-The camp was divided between a duty side and a hospital side.
+In the camp, the prisoners continued to die, but at a slower rate on the hospital side.
+The hospital was described as being horrible and beyond description.
+There was no water for washing and barely enough to drink.
+There were no blankets or any other coverings for the sick.
 The camp hospital consisted of 30 wards that could hold 40 men each, but it was more common for them to have 100 men in them.
 Each man had approximately an area of 2 feet by 6 feet to lie in.
 The POWs were sent to the hospital side of the camp not for treatment but to isolate them from the healthier POWs.
 The sickest POWs were put in “Zero Ward,” which was called this because it was missed by the Japanese when they counted barracks.
 There were two rolls of wooden platforms around the perimeter of the building.
 The sickest POWs were put on the lower platform which had holes cut into it so they could relieve themselves.
 The platform was covered in feces which was made worse by the excrement from the higher platform dripping down onto it.
 Most of those who entered the ward died.
 When a POW died, the POWs stripped him of his clothing, and the man was buried naked.
 The dead man’s clothing was washed in boiling water and given to a prisoner in need of clothing.
 The Japanese put a fence up around the building to protect themselves and would not go into the area.

 During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
 The Japanese finally gave the American medical staff antibiotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
 For those POWs with tuberculosis who were in the hospital, their rations were reduced to 240 grams of rice, camote (made from camote peelings), and powdered dried fish.
 In addition, the POW doctors were given four twelve-ounce cans of milk for every 39 patients with malaria.